rdybka/vht/doc/vht.1.md

 ## Rendering
 All rendering depends on jack_capture.
 Live mode will record what you hear in real-time.
-The other three modes (Sequence, Sequence Loop and Timeline) will switch JACK into freewheeling mode, which not all soft synths may support.
+The other three modes (Sequence, Timeline, What u'd hear) will switch JACK into freewheeling mode, which not all soft synths support.

 # SEE ALSO
 qjackctl jack_capture qsynth zynaddsubfx